Cultural Encounters at Sanyo-so: The Tale of Genji and Noh Theater

 Masuda Jinbei Liquor Store

-This is a long-established liquor store founded in 1760 during the mid-Edo period.
-In the living room, which is open to the public, cherished folding screens, as well as masterpieces of Murakami woodcarving and painted plates, are on display, pleasing the eyes of visitors.
-Recommended souvenirs include local sake such as "Shimeharitsuru" and "Taiyozakari."
+This is a long-established liquor store founded in 1760 (the 10th year of the Horeki era) during the mid-Edo period.
+The open-to-the-public living room is decorated with treasured folding screens, as well as masterpieces of Murakami woodcarving and painted lacquerware, delighting the eyes of visitors.
+We also recommend local sakes such as "Shimeharitsuru" and "Taiyomori" as souvenirs.

 Masuda Jinbei Liquor Store Official Website